marlonluo2018/pandas-mcp-server/README.md

 ## Usage

 ### 1. MCP Client Configuration
-Configure your MCP client (e.g. Cursor, Claude, or VS Code with Cline plugin) with this JSON configuration:
+Configure your MCP client with this JSON configuration:

 ```json
 {